pingcap/docs-cn/ticdc/ticdc-overview.md

 # TiCDC Overview

-[TiCDC](https://github.com/pingcap/tiflow/tree/master/cdc) is a tool for replicating the incremental data of TiDB.
-This tool is implemented by pulling TiKV change logs.
-It can restore data to a consistent state with any upstream TSO, and provides [TiCDC Open Protocol](/ticdc/ticdc-open-protocol.md) to support other systems to subscribe to data changes.
+[TiCDC](https://github.com/pingcap/tiflow/tree/master/cdc) is a tool used for replicating incremental data of TiDB.
+Specifically, TiCDC pulls TiKV change logs, sorts captured data, and exports row-based incremental data to downstream databases.

+## Usage scenarios

+- Database disaster recovery: TiCDC can be used for disaster recovery between homogeneous databases to ensure eventual data consistency of primary and secondary databases after a disaster event.
+This function works only with TiDB primary and secondary clusters.
+- Data integration: TiCDC provides [TiCDC Canal-JSON Protocol](/ticdc/ticdc-canal-json.md), which allows other systems to subscribe data changes from TiCDC.
+In this way, TiCDC provides data sources for various scenarios such as monitoring, caching, global indexing, data analysis, and primary-secondary replication between heterogeneous databases.

-## TiCDC Architecture
+## TiCDC architecture

 When TiCDC is running, it is a stateless node that achieves high availability through etcd in PD.
 The TiCDC cluster supports creating multiple replication tasks to replicate data to multiple different downstream platforms.